JiyingWen/wbData/README.md

 ### Description
 * Source: [World Bank Data](http://data.worldbank.org/)
-* 12 variables
+* 11342 observations of 12 variables:
 	- `country`: country name, factoer with 214 levels
-- `country.code`: iso-2 code for each country, character
+	- `country.code`: iso-2 code for each country, factor with 213 levels
-- `isoAlpha`: isoAlpha3 code for each country, character
+	- `isoAlpha`: isoAlpha3 code for each country, factor with 212 levels
 	- `continent`: continent name, factor with 6 levels
 	- `year`: ranges from 1960 to 2012
 	- `land.area`: land area, in square kilometers
 	- `life.exp`: life expectancy at birth, in years
 	- `fertility.rate`: the number of children that would be born to a woman
 	- `population`: total population
 	- `urban.pop`: percentage of urban population of total population
 	- `above65.pop`: percentage of population aged 65 or above of total population
 	- `gdp.per.capita`: GDP per capita in US dollars
+* This dataset contains missing values in various fields

 ### Install and test drive